 This is the task we are about to embark on.
 In order to begin to practice self-direction, a school committee has been formed, voted in by their peers, to meet, discuss, and direct the school

-and the project from within, under the auspicious of the Madagascar School Project Board of Directors in Canada.
+and the project from within, under the auspices of the Madagascar School Project Board of Directors in Canada.

 Needs & Costs (CAD)

-Photocopier for official documents (ID cards, exam registrations, job applications, etc.) / $1000
+Photocopier for official documents (ID cards, exams, job applications, etc.) / $1000